adavarski/GitOps-k3d-Tekton-ArgoCD/README.md

 If you create a local cluster in step 3, there is an script to remove the local cluster.
 This script is `poc/delete-local-cluster.sh`

-REF (example): https://github.com/adavarski/homelab -> We can add additional system (grafana/prometheus/etc.) Apps & ApplicationSet via ArgoCD manifests
+### REF (example): https://github.com/adavarski/homelab -> We can add additional system (grafana/prometheus/etc.) Apps & ApplicationSet via ArgoCD manifests (bootstrap root)

+### TODO: Use jfrog for docker registry and artefacts instead of nexus and k3d docker registry